Dilsh0d/Java-Fork-Join-Example/README.md

    Everytime after reading 300000 row give error OutOffMemory or Stackoverflow exception.
    For memory problem I  have did vakum table and this is action gаvе me reading speed.

-3. I looked at the PositionConfigEntity table and see if it does not have any data.
+3. Working with lost data.
+I looked at the PositionConfigEntity table and see if it does not have any data.
    If there are them given for working off and started with pasic offset = **SELECT MAX (pOffset) +500 FROM position_config;**
    This works if the read and write was successful then writes to the position_config table offset position.
    For example, if an error occurs or if you stopped the program, then my algorithm reads from the **position_config**